chainer/chainer/docs/source/chainerx/tutorial/index.rst

 Run you Chainer code with ChainerX
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to utilize :data:`chainerx`, you first need to allocate your model on a ChainerX device using :meth:`chainer.Chain.to_device` or :meth:`chainer.Link.to_device`.
+In order to utilize :data:`chainerx`, you first need to transfer your model to a ChainerX device using :meth:`chainer.Chain.to_device` or :meth:`chainer.Link.to_device`.
 These are new methods that have been introduced to replace :meth:`chainer.Chain.to_cpu` and :meth:`chainer.Chain.to_gpu`, extending device transfer to arbitrary devices.
 Similarly, you have to transfer the data (:class:`chainer.Variable`\ s) to the same device before feeding them to the model.